Norway – part of Scandinavia, known for the Vikings, nature & oil production.

 To convert NOK to your currency (let's say EUR – Euro) with up-to-date exchange rates, use the Wise Currency Converter tool.

-The Datapakker (Data Packages) are, as the name implies, data-only plans (with 5G NR access).
+The Datapakker are data plans (without 5G NR access).

-The following Datapakker are available, which can be activated on the Telia Påfyll app:
+Datapakker can be activated on the Telia Påfyll app:

 EU Roaming – Telia Norway